The Right to Repair Movement Is Heating Up—Here’s What All DIYers Need to Know

 Industry self-regulation is an option, although the broad range of industries and products involved can make it challenging to create a single self-regulatory scheme.
 Yet the auto industry has proven that it’s possible for an entire manufacturing sector to successfully create and implement a self-regulatory system.
 It should be noted, however, that this came about only after Massachusetts passed the first right to repair law for the automotive sector in the United States.

+Beyond the agricultural industry, the movement continues to make inroads.
 Rhode Island, Indiana, and California already have limited right to repair laws, and right to repair bills have been introduced in at least 20 state legislatures, so state-specific right to repair laws could be a potential way forward.
 Existing laws here and abroad could provide some guidance.
 For instance, to limit safety risks, the EU right to repair laws differentiate between repairs that can be commonly performed by the average DIYer and repairs that should be handled only by professionals.

 The FTC hopes that this movement leads to greater consumer awareness of repair restrictions and their effects, because customers usually are not provided with information about repairability at point of purchase.
 One possible remedy for this is the creation of a repairability score or rating, which would require manufacturers to provide a basic estimate of a product’s repairability so consumers could make an informed decision before purchase.